salandered/Godot-Souls-like-Game-Template/.github/instructions/main.instructions.md

 ## Coding style
 * Rule of thumb: use the style of a project.
 * don't check for null variables which must be there by design.
-Check once in ready() or not check at all.
-* aim to 95 characters line length max. (if you need longer: use variables, new lines '\', place comments above a line, etc)
+* aim to ~100 characters line length max.
 * do not delete current comments while editing or refactoring code.

 ## Philosophy